alliander-opensource/pycgmes/README.md

 ### Create a new profile

-This is cleaner - the official CGMES profiles stays untouched, and a new profile is delivered next to it.
+This approach is cleaner and more standard compliant: the official CGMES profiles stay untouched, while a new additional profile contains your customisations.

-You can do this by extending the BaseProfile Enum in [Profile.py](./pycgmes/utils/profile.py).
+You can do this by extending the `BaseProfile`` Enum in [profile.py](./pycgmes/utils/profile.py).

-In Python, it is not possible to extend or compose Enums which already have fields, but you can just create your own:
+While in Python it is not possible to extend or compose Enums which already have fields, you can create your own:

 ```python
 from pycgmes.utils.profile import BaseProfile